 Bracket play will consist of the top seeded teams by divisions.

 The championship bracket size and qualifications are based on seeding / standings.
 The seed or standings of a team may be based on their pool or their entire division.
 The number of teams that advance to this bracket may vary from tournament to tournament.

-Consolation games or a Consolation bracket may be used to provide each team with the number of games advertised, the only exception being when an outside factors such as weather prevents this.
+Consolation games may be used to provide each team with the number of games advertised, the only exception being when an outside factors such as weather prevents this.